skwzrd/mod_wsgi_install/README.md

 **Note**: You can find your current IP address using `hostname -I`.

 Open a browser, visit your router's web address, and make a DHCP Reservation for your computer in order to give it a static IP address.
+While you're at it, if you want your site to be available to the internet, you can set up port forwarding in this step too.
+Add one rule for http and another for https.

 `sudo apt update`